 Reliability History

-An appliance's track record matters.
+An appliance that has already required two or three major repairs in three years signals a fundamental mismatch between the machine and the household's use pattern — replace rather than repair a fourth time.
 If you're dealing with the second or third major repair in three years on the same appliance, something is wrong — either the appliance is fundamentally unreliable for your use pattern, or a systemic underlying issue hasn't been fully addressed by previous repairs.

 On the other hand, an appliance that has run without issues for 12 years and has its first significant failure may have plenty of service life remaining once that failure is addressed.
 Age alone doesn't tell you everything.